jeffthomasweb/HerokuFlaskHelloWorld/README.md

 ```

 ### 3. Install the Heroku client for MacOS, Windows, or Linux
 Directions to install the Heroku client can be found here: https://devcenter.heroku.com/articles/getting-started-with-python.
+Windows users: the Heroku documentation is a bit sparse for Windows.
+You may have better success using Windows Subsystem Linux https://docs.microsoft.com/en-us/windows/wsl/about.

 ## Building Our App
 Go to the directory you would like to start your project, for example: